grazialencar/grazialencar/README.md

 ###

-Hi!
-I'm **Grazielle**, a web developer focused on **front-end**, with a real passion for design, user experience, and strategic communication.
+Hi! a web developer focused on **front-end**, with a real passion for design, user experience, and strategic communication.

 📍 São Paulo, Brazil
 🎓 Currently studying Systems Analysis and Development at **FIAP**